Samsonite: History

 In July 2007, private equity firm CVC Capital Partners took over Samsonite for $1.7 billion.
 CVC Capital Partners Ltd. became Samsonite's fifth owner in 21 years.

 On September 2, 2009, Samsonite Company Store LLC (U.S. retail division), formally known as Samsonite Company Stores Inc., filed for Chapter 11 bankruptcy.
 It planned to close up to 50% of its stores and discontinue the "Black Label" brand in the United States.

 In June 2011, Samsonite raised $1.25 billion in an initial public offering in Hong Kong.

 In August 2012, Samsonite paid $35 million in cash to buy the high-end luggage brand Hartmann, which was founded in 1877.

 In June 2014, Samsonite agreed to buy technical outdoor backpack brand Gregory Mountain Products from Black Diamond, Inc., for $85 million in cash.

 In March 2016, Samsonite agreed to buy luxury baggage maker Tumi Inc. for $1.8 billion in its largest ever acquisition.

 In April 2017, Samsonite agreed to acquire eBags.com for $105 million in cash.

 In 2023, Samsonite was rated the best overall luggage for travelers by Good Housekeeping Magazine.

 In September 2023, Bloomberg reported that Samsonite was exploring the possibility of a second listing in the U.S. as the luggage maker looked to broaden its investor base.

+In August 2026, Samsonite acquired an 85% stake in the luggage brand Béis, founded by Shay Mitchell in a $178.5 million deal.